 The Butterfly exercise is an effective move to tone your chest and make it stronger.
 Targeting the pecs, this workout helps in the development of thick muscles.
-This exercise is effective and needs to be performed while seating on a weighted machine.
+The butterfly chest workout is effective and needs to be performed while seating on a weighted machine.
 This might be a little difficult to do at first, so we suggest you perform every rep properly in full control.
 You don’t want to injure yourself now, do you?

 The pecs cover almost all the area over your chest.
 Because of this very reason, the butterfly workouts are mainly focused on exercises that will control the upper, middle, lower and inner chest area.
 Not just that, the move will work your biceps and deltoids as well, giving you a toned and stronger upper body.